 In January of 2015, the home care profession was reclassified to be covered under the Fair Labor Standards Act (FLSA).
 This means that millions of home care workers across the nation should be enjoying the benefits and raises offered through this new reclassification.
 Prior to January 2015, home care workers were classified as “companionship services,” like babysitters and were exempt from minimum wage and overtime coverage.

-The Fair Labor Standards Act is a federal law that determines minimum wage, overtime pay eligibility, child labor standards, recording keeping and other issues affecting full-time and part-time workers in federal, state and local governments, as well as the private sector.
+The Fair Labor Standards Act is a federal law that determines the minimum wage, overtime pay eligibility, child labor standards, recording keeping and other issues affecting full-time and part-time workers in federal, state and local governments, as well as the private sector.
 Overtime-eligible employees must be compensated with overtime pay for all times worked over 40 hours in a single workweek.

 Federal and state laws establish minimum wages to keep employees from receiving unfair compensation.
 The wages are set to help people make enough income to provide for themselves and their families.
 Minimum wages often vary by state and location.
 The cost of living is often higher in larger cities than smaller ones.
 The federal minimum wage is $7.25 and the New York State minimum wage is $9.00.

 According to the New York State Department of Labor, employers should pay their employees as outlined below in this excerpt from the New York Minimum Wage Law.
 The Minimum Wage Act (Article 19 of the New York State Labor Law) requires that all employees in New York State receive at least $9.00 per hour.
 This includes domestic workers.